cdr-stats/cdr-stats/docs/source/getting-started.rst

 --------

-Many features are provided on CDR-Stats, from browsing millions of CDRs, providing efficient search facilities to build reporting such as monthly reports, concurrent calls view, and comparing call traffic with previous days.
+Many features are provided on CDR-Stats, from browsing millions of CDRs, call rating, providing efficient search facilities to build reporting such as monthly reports and comparing call traffic with previous days.

     +-----------------------+----------------------------------------------------+
     | Telephony Reporting   | Leading open source switches Freeswitch, Asterisk, |